tufoinnkuo10/Personal-Portfolio/README.md

 1 The toolbar section
 2 The headline section
-3 Added buttons and the hover function
+3 Added buttons and the hover
 4 Images and text about different portfolios
 5 Icons for the different sections